ianfnelson/blog.iannelson.uk/content/posts/2009-05-04-isla-grace-nelson.md

 “OK.
 I need to figure out exactly where you are.
 Have you gone over the river?”

-“Er, I’m not sure&#8221;.
+“Er, I’m not sure”.
 I wasn’t certain to which river she was referring (Ouse, Foss, Wharf?) and I couldn’t remember which was which anyway, so it seemed futile asking.

 “Is there a lay-by or somewhere you can pull off the road and park?”